-The University Support and Workforce Development Program (USWDP) supports Afghanistan’s Ministry of Higher Education and selected public universities to offer Afghan students higher education that is relevant to the job market.
+The USAID Afghanistan University Support and Workforce Development Program supports the Ministry of Higher Education and 11 selected public universities to support the establishment of higher education that is relevant to the job market for Afghan students.

 The project links universities and potential employers in the public and private sectors, helps Afghan higher education institutions create and tailor curricula to market needs, and strengthens the management of 11 public universities.
-Those universities are Kabul University, Kabul Polytechnic University, Kabul Medical University, Kabul Education University, Nangarhar University, Herat University, Balkh University, Kandahar University, Kunduz University, Khost University, and Jowzjan University.
+Partnering universities include Kabul University, Kabul Polytechnic University, Kabul Medical University, Shaheed Rabbani Education University, Nangarhar University, Herat University, Balkh University, Kandahar University, Kunduz University, Khost University, and Jowzjan University.

-- USWDP prepares staff and provides resources to the Ministry of Higher Education.
-These resources aim to strengthen their management skills, including procurement and finance, curricula development, and accreditation.
+- Training and preparing staff and providing resources to the Ministry of Higher Education.
+These resources strengthen employees management skills, including procurement and finance, curricula development, and accreditation.

-- USWDP improves academic programs, and links to public and private sector employers, so that new academic degrees fit the demand for trained workers.
+- Improves academic programs of selected universities, and links to public and private sector employers, so that new academic degrees fit the demand for skilled workers.